The Linux Newbie Guide ⇒ Fundamentals Advanced Supplement Command Index ENG⇒中

 Hello Linux

-Password: ← Enter its account password
+Password: ←Enter the account password

-$ cat myfile ← Test "Read" permission
+$ cat myfile ←Test `read` permission

 Hello Linux

-$ echo 'Hello Unix' >> /tmp/myfile←Add the content of "myfile" to see
+$ echo 'Hello Unix' >> /tmp/myfile←Try adding content to `myfile`

 Let's look at other examples.